yashpatel7025/django-email-service-AUS/README.md

 - so instead of relying on 1 service provider or platform we are providing customers a platform where multiple providers are integrated
 - **Backend**
     * backend of project mainly consist of one POST API which simply calls [multi-email-service-yashpatel-AUS](https://test.pypi.org/project/multi-email-service-yashpatel-AUS/) library to send email, and GET API to view all sent emails and its status
-    * nn
-    * **redis** is used: this is used to cache the emails sent for 1 hour, this is added bcoz one user usually comes back to 'view page' to view past emails sent, and keeping in mind that there would be many customers using this platform, to avoid redundent GET API calls to database, the result is stored in cache for 1 hour
+    * **Redis** is used: this is used to cache the emails sent for 1 hour, this is added bcoz one user usually comes back to 'view page' to view past emails sent, and keeping in mind that there would be many customers using this platform, to avoid redundent GET API calls to database, the result is stored in cache for 1 hour
-    * **pagination** is added: pagination is added to get only top 10 recent emails sent, its very likely that user want to see only last email sent or last few emails
+    * **Pagination** is added: pagination is added to get only top 10 recent emails sent, its very likely that user want to see only last email sent or last few emails

 - **Frontend**

-      - additionall there is capability added to view all sent emails and thier status on web portal from which user can see the status of all email sent and also the past sent emails
+    * Additionally there is capability added to view all sent emails and thier status on web portal from which user can see the status of all email sent and also the past sent emails

-      -
-- additionally user can send email directly using email-form from web portal as well as email can be send using API client e.g postman, also all sent emails can be fetched by calling API using client
+- Also user can send email directly using email-form from web portal as well as email can be send using API client e.g postman, also all sent emails can be fetched by calling API using client

 ## Tools/ Technology / Frameworks used